Entrepreneurship – turning a bright idea into a successful business

 That's the real lesson of where good ideas come from – that chance favours the connected mind.

 Once you’ve gone through the brainstorming process and come up with or refined your business idea, it is time to check out the competition.
 All trading companies in New Zealand are required to register with the New Zealand Companies Office.
 You can search the office’s website for company details.

 Choose a business mentor

 A business mentor is an experienced business professional who provides you with advice, guidance and support as you launch and maintain your business venture.
 Having a mentor will boost your business’ performance, and increase your chance of success.

 - help you analyse your bright idea to see whether it is viable

 - connect you with key business people and customers

 - provide a fresh perspective on how to grow your business

-- be a sounding board when you need to discuss difficulties you are encountering
+- be a sounding board when you need to discuss difficulties

 - challenge you to set goals for your business that may achieve better results.